s-sohani/knowledge/Kuber/Objects/7-DEPLOYMENTS.md

 ![[Screenshot from 2024-05-05 07-16-38.png]]

 As you’ll see later, a Deployment creates multiple ReplicaSets—one for each version of the pod template.
 Using the hash value of the pod template like this allows the Deployment to always use the same (possibly existing) ReplicaSet for a given version of the pod template.

+### Updating a deployment
+Now compare this to how you’re about to update a Deployment.
+The only thing you need to do is modify the pod template defined in the Deployment resource and Kubernetes will take all the steps necessary to get the actual system state to what’s defined in the resource.

+#### UNDERSTANDING THE AVAILABLE DEPLOYMENT STRATEGIES
+- RollingUpdate
+- Recreate